williamweckl/nasa_exploration_rovers_control/README.md

 ## Getting Started

 1. Install the project dependencies.
-The project has only 2 dependencies: `mock` that is being used for mocking at tests and `ex_doc` that was used to generate the documentation.
+The project has only 3 dependencies: `mock` that is being used for mocking at tests; `ex_doc` that was used to generate the documentation; `credo` used as code linter.

 ```
 $ mix deps.get